thomas-j-vincent/advent-of-code/Day4/Day4README.txt

 Maximising efficiency:

-There is no simple way to make this program more efficient
+There is no simple way to make this program more efficient.